Logo

 The first thing you will notice is that the trait function has a default implementation.
 It does nothing but returning Ok.

-The second property of a all these functions is that the first argument always is a mutable reference to the implementing item, in this case a reference to VanillaListGrammar.
+The second property of all these functions is that the first argument always is a mutable reference to the implementing item, in this case a reference to VanillaListGrammar.

 The rest of the arguments correspond to the right-hand side of the respective production.